 Pareto reached his conclusion after observing that 20% of the peapods in his garden held 80% of the overall peas.
-Translating this into ecommerce talk, 80% of your revenue comes from only 20% of your customers.
+Translating this into ecommerce talk, this suggests that 80% of your revenue comes from only 20% of your customers.
+This means you have a long tail of customers that looks a little like this:

-In order to accurately identify your best customers, it’s vital to have a full picture of all their interactions with your store – one that takes into account both on and offline purchases (something which is certainly a challenge for retailers – read our blog post about integrating online and offline for more on this), but also other data sources, like marketing engagement and browsing behaviour.
+In order to accurately identify your best customers, it’s vital to have a full picture of all their interactions with your store – one that takes into account both on and offline purchases, but also other data sources, like marketing engagement and browsing behavior.

-Incorporating returns data is also key to identifying your best customers, as the true amount they’ve spent with you (their customer lifetime value) is an important factor in distinguishing whether they’re a VIP or not – and you don’t want to be rolling out the special treatment to serial returners.
+Incorporating returns data is also key to identifying your best customers, as the true amount they’ve spent with you (their customer lifetime value) is an important factor in distinguishing whether they’re a VIP or not – and you need to be careful rolling out the special treatment to serial returners.

 With all of your customer data in one place, it’s nearly time to perform the analysis needed to reveal the criteria that determines whether a customer is considered a VIP or not.